-This venue for champion racers allows breathless fans to watch teams hurtle down the icy track.
+This venue is fit for champion racers and allows breathless fans to watch the best of the best.
 It is one of the first tracks of its kind and still one of the most technically demanding runs.

 Once the pros step off, amateurs step on.
-Rennbob-Taxi is not cheap at 30 euros per person, but is worth it for a few precious seconds riding like an Olympian.
+Rennbob-Taxi allows you to pretend for a few precious seconds you are an Olympian.
 Sleds reach speeds of 80 miles per hour with an experienced pilot at the wheel.
 Rides are available on specific weekends throughout the winter (mid-October to end of February).

-If you arrive in summer, you can ride the rails down a mountain.
+If you arrive in summer, you can still race down the mountains.
 The Sommerrodelbahn (summer sled) offers 2,000 feet of twists and turns above Berchtesgaden.
-Heart-racing views whiz by as you race your way to the bottom.
+Heart-racing views whiz by as you you travel at breakneck speeds down to the bottom.